Table of Contents

 Unfortunately, these puppies are not easy to train.
 They inherit a dominant pigheadedness from their parents.
 The best way to fight that character streak is with early housebreaking and obedience training.
 Here are the best ways to train your puppy.

-Keep in mind that you will need a well of patience and persistence, and a generous hand when it comes to treats and praise-patting.
+Keep in mind that you will need a well of patience and persistence, and a generous hand when it comes to treats, gifts, and praise-patting.
 Positive reinforcement and yummy snacks should do the trick in time.
 Here are the best dog treat brands that you can use and some of the worst dog treat brands to pass.
 To keep your dog from becoming obese, learn how to tell the difference between healthy dog treats vs. natural dog treats.

 The Common Health Concerns of the Doxie Cairn